 What I Did Today

-Completed the design, implementation, verification, and deployment of Value Filter Phase 1 in a single session.
+Completed design, implementation, verification, and deployment of Value Filter (Trust Balance Filter) Phase 1 in a single session.

 Integrated a mechanism for Grok (post generation AI) to “self-score its output on 5 criteria.”

-Posts with low scores undergo a secondary review by Gemini Flash; if still inadequate, they are sent to drafts with reasons.
+Posts with low scores undergo secondary review by Gemini Flash; if still not good enough, they are sent to draft with reasons.

 Added score badges and filter reason UI to the frontend.

-Implemented changes across 2 repositories and 5 files using parallel agents, followed by verification agent checks and deployment.
+Implemented changes across 2 repos and 5 files using parallel agents, followed by verification and deployment.

 What I Messed Up